gau-nernst/gau-nernst.github.io/content/posts/20250812-fa-5090/index.md

 After this is the 2nd MMA: load V, then compute `tile_O += tile_P @ tile_V`.
 This completes our 1st version of Flash Attention.
 Actually we also need to normalise the output before writing `O_rmem` to global memory, but the logic for that should be pretty straightforward.

-You can find the full code for the 1st version at [attention_v1.cu](https://github.com/gau-nernst/learn-cuda/blob/e83c256/07_attention/attention_v1.cu).
+You can find the full code for the Version 1 at [attention_v1.cu](https://github.com/gau-nernst/learn-cuda/blob/e83c256/07_attention/attention_v1.cu).

 ### Benchmark setup